Tyrrell County, North Carolina: 2020 census

-As of the 2020 census, there were 3,245 people in Tyrrell, making it North Carolina's least-populous county.
+As of the 2020 census, Tyrrell County had 3,245 residents, making it North Carolina's least-populous county.

+The median age was 47.2 years, 20.7% of residents were younger than 18, and 22.0% were 65 or older; for every 100 females there were 94.0 males and 90.8 males age 18 and over.

+The racial makeup of the county was 58.6% White, 28.9% Black or African American, 0.2% American Indian and Alaska Native, 1.3% Asian, <0.1% Native Hawaiian and Pacific Islander, 4.7% from some other race, and 6.2% from two or more races; Hispanic or Latino residents of any race made up 8.4% of the population.

+Less than 0.1% of residents lived in urban areas while 100.0% lived in rural areas.

+There were 1,444 households, of which 26.7% had children under 18; 40.5% were married-couple households, 22.2% had a male householder with no spouse or partner present, and 31.0% had a female householder with no spouse or partner present.
+About 34.2% of all households consisted of individuals, and 16.9% had someone living alone who was 65 or older.

+There were 1,999 housing units, with 27.8% vacant.
+Among occupied units, 71.2% were owner-occupied and 28.8% were renter-occupied; the homeowner vacancy rate stood at 2.9% and the rental vacancy rate at 8.9%.

 Demographic change

 Tyrrell County's population peaked in 1940 with 5,556 residents.
 The population subsequently declined to about 4,000 residents, where it remained for several decades before shrinking further due to outmigration fueled by diminished job opportunities.
 Between the 2010 and 2020 censuses, Tyrrell's population dropped by 26 percent, the largest population drop by percentage in the state.

 Government and politics

 Tyrrell County is governed by a five-member Board of County Commissioners.
 The elections for County Commissioners are partisan and at large.
 To save money, some of Tyrrell's government services are consolidated with other neighboring rural counties such as Hyde and Washington.

 Tyrrell County is a member of the Albemarle Commission, a regional economic development organization which serves several counties in eastern North Carolina.

 In 2022, Tyrrell County is represented by Ed Goodwin in the 1st district in the North Carolina House of Representatives and Bobby Hanig in the 1st district in the North Carolina Senate.

 In the 2020 elections in Tyrrell County, Republicans took more votes than Democrats in federal and statewide contests.